Luzifer/s3sync/README.md

 ## Features

 - Static binary, no dependencies required
-- Sync files only if required (judged by MD5 checksum)
+- Sync files only if required (judged by file size & modify-date)
 - Using multiple threads to upload the transfer is quite fast
 - Optionally delete files at target
 - Optionally make files public on sync (only if file needs sync)